 Our menus adhere to the nutritional standards that came into effect from September 2008 and each child will have the opportunity to have at least two portions from a selection of vegetables, salad and fruit with their meal.
 We will also be continuing to offer additional bread as a free extra to our meals and water is available throughout the lunch period.

-Lunch is provided at a cost of £2.40 (£2.50 from 1.11.2020) We ask children to pay for school lunches online.
+Lunch is provided at a cost of £3.00.
+We ask children to pay for school lunches online.
 There should be no money brought in to school.
+Payment must be paid online in advance.
+Should you repeatedly not pay beforehand your child may be no longer able to buy a hot dinner and a packed lunch will need to be brought in from home.
 Please contact the office for further information about online payments.

 Free School Meals - see separate page in this section for further information regarding eligibility and how to apply for these.